-The morphology and fine structure of two marine monoraphid diatoms, Achnanthes javanica Grunow and A. subconstricta (Meister) comb. nov. (= A. javanica var. subconstricta Meister) have been investigated.
+The morphology and fine structure of two marine mooraphid diatoms, Achnanthes javanica Grunow and A. subconstricta (Meister) comb.
+Nov. (= A javanica var. subconstricta Meister) have been investigated.
 Observations on the valves of type material (Grunow in Cleve & Möller 1878) of A. javanica show them to be lanceolate to linear in shape with a marginal ridge on the araphid valve but lacking terminal orbiculi.
-Conversely, A. subconstricta has a marginal ridge and special marginal spines as well as terminal orbiculi.
-From SEM observations in girdle view, A. javanica has two rows of puncta on its valvocopula, while there are three or more rows in A. subconstricta.
+Conversely, A. subconsticta has a marginal ridge and special marginal spines as well as terminal orbiculi.
+From SEM observations in girdle view, A. subconstricta.
 These features support the view that A. subconstricta should be considered an independent species.

 ASJC Scopus subject areas